Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

  - It should support three levels of threshold limit for each resource type
  - It should support INFO, WARN and CRITICAL log level correcponding to each threshold limit.
  - The resource threshold limit should be drived from the respective resource type and its system configuration.
- - Resource monitoring interval should be derived from the system  configration
+ - Resource monitoring interval should be derived from the system platform configration
- -

 Resouce Monitoring
  - CPU Monitoring